Jazib Qureshi

 Jazib Qureshi (جاذب قریشی) (born 3 August 1940) is an Urdu poet, writer and critic from Pakistan.
-He has written many poetry books and works of criticism.
+He has written many poetry books and works of literary critique.

 Biography

 Background

-Qureshi was born on 3 August 1940 in Luchnow, India, where he spent his childhood.
+Qureshi was born on 3 August 1940 in Luchnow, British India, where he spent his childhood.
 When he was six, his father died.
 As a result, he could not study further and worked hard for his living.
 He migrated with his family to Lahore, Pakistan, in 1950.
 He gained work in the press.
-He recommenced his studies and began writing poetry, attending literary gatherings and reading his poetry.
-His first literary gathering was in the Shahi Qila, chaired by poet Ehsan Danish.
+He recommenced his studies and began writing poetry, attending literary gatherings and reading his poetry at Mushairas (poetic symposiums).
+His first literary gathering was in the Shahi Qila, chaired by the poet Ehsan Danish.

 Qureshi was helped to write poetry by Shakir Dehlavi, who belonged to Dagh Dehlavi school of thought.
 Qureshi moved to Karachi in 1962, he worked in different magazines and newspapers.
 He qualified for master's degree from University of Karachi.
 Later he became a teacher in a college.
 He also made a feature film, "Pathar Kay Sanam", but it failed to gain a public response and experienced a financial loss.